NORTHWEST MINNESOTA TOURISM DIRECTORY

 Trails - 5 miles of paved hiking and biking trails.
 2 mile cross country

-Snowmobile - Connected to one-way route out of city - No snowmobiling off
+skiing trail.
+Connected to one-way route out of city - No snowmobiling off marked trails.

 East Grand Forks The Greenway